Recipe for Fresh Tart Rhubarb Pie

 • 1/2 cup cold water

-• 2 tablespoons whole milk for topping
+• 2 tablespoons whole milk (for topping)

-• 1 tablespoon granulated sugar for topping
+• 1 tablespoon granulated sugar (for topping)

 Instructions

-• Preheat oven to 375 degrees Gather all your ingredients so that you have everything close at hand on the counter or table.
-Prepare your ingredients.
-Trim and cut the fresh rhubarb into bite-size pieces.
+• Preheat oven to 375℉.
+Gather all your ingredients so that you have everything close at hand on the counter or table.

 • Place the chopped rhubarb in a large microwavable bowl.
 Stir in all-purpose flour, granulated sugar, and salt until combined.
 Allow to sit while you prepare the pie pastry.